m2mlight/m2mData/README.md

 # 2. M2mData Arduino Library

-The m2mData Arduino Library allows you to store and retrieve data of sensors, alerts and parameters to/from m2mlight.
+The m2mData Arduino Library allows you to store and retrieve data of sensors, actuators and alerts to/from m2mlight.
+You can use http or mqtt protocol.

 You need to create a m2mData folder in your Arduino Libraries and download the files: m2mData.h and m2mData.cpp.
 You can see examples of use in the following files: examples_use_m2mdata.ino and examples_use_m2mdata_SIM900.ino.